Taking the plunge at Penbugle

 Big Brother (or Sister)

-So as you enjoy your bell tent, you Wigwam® Cabin or your camping pitch, you’re safe in the knowledge that we care about our farm and our guests in every way we can.
+As you enjoy your Wigwam® Cabin, you’re safe in the knowledge that we care about our farm and our guests in every way we can.
 See you soon!